NHMRC funds research through institutions that it has approved to administer NHMRC grants.

 - update contact information when changes occur and must review their provided details annually

-- report yearly on compliance in the Institutional Annual Compliance Report, including those that did not administer NHMRC funds during the reporting calendar year.
+- report yearly on compliance in the Institutional Annual Compliance Report (IACR) detailing their ongoing compliance with the NHMRC Funding Agreement and other relevant policies and information kept on record, including those that did not administer NHMRC funds during the reporting calendar year.

-If your institution no longer requires AI status (as you do not have staff who will be applying for NHMRC or Medical Research Future Fund grants, and this status is not required for any other reason), please advise NHMRC via a letter from your chief executive to: firstname.lastname@example.org.
+If your institution no longer requires AI status (as you do not have staff who will be applying for NHMRC or Medical Research Future Fund grants, and this status is not required for any other reason), please advise NHMRC via a letter from your Chief Executive Officer or Delegate (likely to be the Primary Responsible Officer) to firstname.lastname@example.org.

-A list of current NHMRC AIs is available to download (see Approved Administering Institutions below in downloads).
+A list of current NHMRC AIs is available to download (see Approved Administering Institutions).